Enjoy My Site

 I worked in the Bolivian Amazon measuring plant productivity.
 One major goal is to extend measurements in this country, especially belowground productivity and root traits.

-Currently I am part of the Tropical Response to Altered Climate Experiment in El Yunque Puerto Rico.
-This is the first warming experiment of the Neotropics!.
-My job was to measure the root response to temperature increase, and after Hurricane Maria, I have been measuring root recovery.
+I am part of the Tropical Response to Altered Climate Experiment project in El Yunque Puerto Rico.
+This is the first warming experiment of the Neotropics!
+My job as a PhD. student there was to measure root response to temperature increase, and to Hurricane disturbance

-My job is to study fine root traits in some of the most common plant species of the Puerto Rican wet forest in Luquillo, and correlate them with soil phosphorus (P) available in order to infer different plant strategies used for P acquisition.
-The main goal is to be able to generalize the correlations in different wet tropical ecosystems.
-Our next step is to do the same sampling in Singapore and Borneo!
+As a PhD. student, I was part of the NGEE Tropics project.
+My job here was to study fine root traits in some of the most common plant species of the Puerto Rican wet forest in Luquillo, and correlate them with soil phosphorus (P) available in order to infer different plant strategies used for P acquisition.
+The main goal was to be able to generalize the correlations in different wet tropical ecosystems

 Want to know what I’ve got to offer you?
 Contact me today.Get in Touch

-Enthusiastic and dedicated, I’m seeking to collaborate with projects willing to include the root component in their NPP calculations, or any biogeochemical proceses.
-With relevant experience in tropical ecosystems, proficient at 5 different lenguajes and the statistical lenguaje R, I believe I can be efficient in the filed work, communicating the science with local communities, and analyzing the data.
-Take a look through my CV site to find out more about what I have to offer - or get in touch to discuss how I can help you on your next project.nd
+Enthusiastic and dedicated, I’m seeking to collaborate with projects willing to include the root component in their NPP calculations, or any biogeochemical processes.
+With relevant experience in tropical ecosystems, proficient at 3 different languages and the statistical language R, I believe I can be efficient in the filed work, communicating the science with local communities, and analyzing the data.
+Take a look through my CV site to find out more about what I have to offer - or get in touch to discuss how I can help you on your next project

 About Daniela Yaffar